ekhurtado/I4_0_SMIA/README.md

 - containerized solution

 > [!TIP]
-> For more details on I4.0 Standardized Microservice-based Industrial Agent see the [:blue_book: **full documentation**](https://i4-0-smia.readthedocs.io/en/latest/).
+> For more details on Self-configurable Manufacturing Industrial Agent see the [:blue_book: **full documentation**](https://i4-0-smia.readthedocs.io/en/latest/).

 ## Project structure

-The repository of the I4.0 SMIA project is structured as follows:
+The repository of the SMIA project is structured as follows:

 - [additional_tools](https://github.com/ekhurtado/I4_0_SMIA/tree/main/additional_tools): additional tools developed related to the I4.0 SMIA (i.e. a SPADE agent with a graphical interface that allows sending FIPA-ACL messages in a user-friendly way).
 - [deploy](https://github.com/ekhurtado/I4_0_SMIA/tree/main/deploy): all the necessary resources for the deployment of the solution.
 As the execution platform is Kubernetes, these files are in YAML format.